Welcome to the updated Android TV Launchers guide!

 You can also customize the background and the artwork to help make your home screen feel more like a welcoming place, and not a barrier that you have to pass through in order to get to your content.

 While it doesn’t feel like much creativity was put into the naming of this application, it is one that will appeal to creative types.
 In particular, it is ideal for designers who want close control of their visual display.

-The app has a built-in layout editor, very similar to the drag and drop website builders that most people use today.
-Beyond just the layout, you can customize the widgets themselves, creating your own tiles with their editor or by uploading an image of your choice.
+The app has a built-in layout editor, very similar to the drag-and-drop website builders that most people use today.
+Beyond just the layout, you can customize the widgets themselves, create your own tiles with their editor, or upload an image of your choice.

 There are lots of other little touches on top of this such as no ads, custom wallpaper support, and pin-protected apps.

 If you used to have a Samsung or LG TV, and you liked their launcher and have missed it since switching to Android TV, then the TVHome Launcher might be the answer for you.